Nashville-Public-Library/bedework-docs/docs/linking/custom.md

 # Creating Custom URLs

-To build a link, you'll need to place the block number right after `bwNav`
+To build a link, you need to place the block number right after `bwNav`

 In the array, this is how it is written: First the bwNav block number, then a dash, then the alias OR view OR block name